 LitCharts – is great for English majors.
 This free app helps understand literature.
 Find reviews, summaries, themes, and quotes for hundreds of titles without any in-app ads.
 Think of it as a portable Cliff Notes.

 Mathway – This app is great for college math.
 It guides students step-by-step to get the solution or check your work to see if it matches up to theirs.
 One of my daughter’s well-loved apps

-OneDrive – A Microsoft app that allows students to get and share documents, photos and other files from your Android device, computer (PC or Mac).
-Allows you to open and save files in Office apps (Word, Excel, PowerPoint, OneNote)
+OneDrive – A Microsoft app that allows students to get and share documents, photos, and other files from your Android device, computer (PC or Mac).
+It allows you to open and save files in Office apps (Word, Excel, PowerPoint, OneNote).

 PhotoMath- Another great app for college math courses.
 Students can take a picture of the equation and Photomath shows step-by-step directions to solve the equation.

-Scribd– Scribd complies all the important files and information to the topic a student may be searching for in one place.
-Students can create a library on the app and compile the notes, documents, and books that correspond to the topic their researching.
+Scribd- Scribd complies with all the important files and information to the topic a student may be searching for in one place.
+Students can create a library on the app and compile the notes, documents, and books that correspond to the topic of their research.

 UConnection – A food and drink app with exclusive deals, daily specials and more from restaurants and bars

 Yelp – Always students to find the best places to eat, drink, shop, and have fun.
 You can also read reviews that other people have written as well as write your own review.

 Zupp (formerly Party Tutor – Allows students to explore local specials and deals for nearby restaurants, apartments, bars, and local businesses.
 My daughter is a big fan of this one.
 You can enjoy exclusive rewards at everyone’s favorite bars and restaurants; it’s just $4.99/mo.
 Download it on your mobile device.

 GoPuff – A convenience store delivery app.
 Delivery is $1.95.
 Order anytime; delivery is very fast.